 How do I automatically back up files in Linux?

 Use a bash script with cp -r or rsync to copy your folder to a backup location.
-Append a date variable like DATE=$(date +%Y-%m-%d_%H-%M) to the destination path so each backup gets a unique name.
-Then add the script to cron to run it automatically on a schedule.
+Append a date variable like DATE=$(date +%Y-%m-%d_%H-%M) to the destination path so each backup gets a unique name, then add the script to cron to run it automatically.

 How do I schedule a backup to run every day?